teotsi2002/TT-CovApp/README.md

 # TT-CovApp
-MATLAB App Designer tool for covariance modeling and Least Squares Collocation of gravity field components.
+Application tool for covariance modeling and Least Squares Collocation of gravity field components.